-With the right course professional training can be a life saver.
-It helps everyone by giving access access to countless years of training, education, and wisdom.
+With the right course, professional training can be a lifesaver.
+It helps everyone by giving people access to countless years of training, education, and wisdom.
 There are some pitfalls to avoid though.
 I’ve always enjoyed the process and have learned many painful lessons in that process.
 I’ve narrowed it down to 3 Fatal Focuses.

 Focusing on these fatal 3 can mean not only the difference with competitive seconds and inches but life and death as well.
 This is what guides me and I hope it helps you.

 The world is only new to you.
 You and nothing you do is new to the world.

 Even with the most basic view of human history, people have been stabbing each other with pointy things and launching projectiles with only relatively small breaks before starting to fight again.
 The technology used to serve that purpose is the only change.
 New or invented techniques within various periods of history and within various cultures to serve that purpose are few and far between.
 Techniques are only discovered.
 Nothing is new.

 Focus on the search for principles-based, time tested, and empirically validated training methods.
 There is only a handful of instructors that I wouldn’t recommend training with because fortunately, most have this in mind.
 Refinement of technique is critical but having a strong foundation on uncompromising principals will drive your training direction to focus on the right techniques for you.

 Pay attention to marketing that is overtly flashy or complex.
 In the peer reviews, there is a good chance a couple of things will emerge.
 The first being that it all goes out the window after initial contact without a cooperative opponent.
 The second (not so obvious) is that the material is still very complex for the instructor.
 Which will, in turn, be complex for you to understand.
 Will you gain nothing from the experience?
 Not exactly, but it is still providing you a small return on your investment.